 If you will be using an egg donor, you can browse our egg donor database, or your program coordinator team can help you to complete an egg donor request form.

 Once chosen, your egg donor undergoes psychological testing.
 Some intended parents choose to bring their own egg donors, who might be family members or friends.

 4. Screening and Matching Process for Intended Parents and Surrogates

 Matching with your surrogate is an extremely exciting time in your journey!
 Surrogates are generally 21-41 years old and have undergone a mental health screening prior to being matched with intended parents.
 A typical screening process involves an extensive medical and psychological assessment as well as thorough criminal and financial background checks.
 The Program Coordination Team works diligently to find the best surrogate/intended parent matches.
 When we have completed the screening process for a surrogate who we think will be a good match based on your personality, preferences and legal needs, we facilitate introductions between the intended parents and the surrogate.
 The first “meeting” for intended parents and surrogates is via Skype.
-On this call you will get to know each other, and ultimately decide if you’d like to start a journey together.
+On this call, you will get to know each other, and ultimately decide if you’d like to start a journey together.
 Many intended parents and surrogates have questions that they want to ask to ensure that they’re matching with the perfect person/couple, and this call is a great place to start!
-You can watch a short video about the first call in our blog here.
+You can watch a short video about the first call on our blog here.